gcallah/BookReviews/jones.md

 & had he built as he has pulled down he had been down a master builder indeed but Unto every Man his Work some must remove rubbish, & others lay Foundations..."
-Jones's questionable reading of this quote is that "Berkeley's wife taught him more destructive than productive as a philosopher" (304).
+Jones's questionable reading of this quote is that "Berkeley's wife thought him more destructive than productive as a philosopher" (304).
 But Mrs. Berkeley said that what he was pulling down was "rubbish," and surely removing rubbish is a constructive, not a destructive, activity.